 Through research and events, the New Towns Initiative at Harvard University addresses important questions that relate to new town development, operations, management, the perceptions and quality-of-life of residents, planning new towns for health, and their role in aging societies.
-The New Towns Initiative will release an edited book on the current state of new towns globally and will host leading new towns experts at a conference in Fall 2016.
+The New Towns Initiative released an edited book on the current state of new towns globally and hosted leading new towns experts at a conference in Fall 2016.

 2016 P. Rowe, A. Forsyth, and Har Ye Kan.
 China’s Urban Communities: Concepts, Contexts, and Well-being.
 Berlin: Birkhäuser

 2005 A. Forsyth.
 Reforming Suburbia: The Planned Communities of Irvine, Columbia, and The Woodlands.
 Berkeley: University of California Press.

 1999.
 R Peiser, A. Chang Is it possible to build financially successful new towns?
 The Milton Keynes Experience.
 Urban Studies 36, 10: 1679-1705.